crowja/aws-examples/mounting-storage-on-ec2.md

 *   Under the Actions menu, select Modify Volume.
 *   Modify the volume.

-The update can take a while to complete.
-Its status will be marked as "in-use - optimizing."
+The update can take a while to complete, in this example about 10 hr.
+Its status in the AWS Console will be marked as "in-use - optimizing."

 Guidance from AWS at
 https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-volume.html.